Astonvillafc1/Astonvillafc1/_posts/2018-11-21-more-coding-in-Python.md

     <td></td>
   </tr>
   <tr>
-    <td>I could have concentrated even more and given even more effort into my work and got even more achievement out of the lesson.</td>
+    <td>I could have concentrated even more and given even more effort into listening and answering questions.</td>
     <td></td>
   </tr>
   <tr>